- JVM support for dynamic languages, following the prototyping work currently done on the Multi Language Virtual Machine

 break;

-case "Algorithmic Trading":
+"Algorithmic Trading":

 System.out.println("Trader has selected Algorithmic Trading option");